 “By which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust.”

 This particular word for “lust” conveys something that someone greatly desires.
-It denotes great intensity.
+It denotes deep intensity.
 This person longs for some object very much.
 “Lust” almost carries the idea of an obsession.
-Obsessions control people and then become captive to these lusts.
+Addictions control people, and then they become captive to these lusts.

-The Christian has responsibility to put to death the idolatry of “evil desire.”
+The Christian is responsible for putting to death the idolatry of “evil desire [lust].”

 Sexual lust is something every Christian must face,

 2 Tim.
 2:22, “Flee also youthful lusts; but pursue righteousness, faith, love, peace with those who call on the Lord out of a pure heart.”

 2 Tim.
 3:6, “For of this sort are those who creep into households and make captives of gullible women loaded down with sins, led away by various lusts.”

 Tit.
 3:3, “For we ourselves were also once foolish, disobedient, deceived, serving various lusts and pleasures, living in malice and envy, hateful and hating one another.”

 There is a lust for false doctrine,

 2 Tim.
 4:3, “For the time will come when they will not endure sound doctrine, but according to their own desires, because they have itching ears, they will heap up for themselves teachers.”